Today’s post is sponsored by Land O’Lakes – we ♡ their European Style Super Premium Butter with all the heart-eyed emojis.

 - fresh parsley

-- Heat 2 tablespoons of butter and the olive oil in a heavy skillet.
+- Heat 2 tablespoons of butter and the olive oil in a heavy skillet over medium high heat.
 Add the chicken and fry for a few minutes, flipping once.
 Both sides should be golden brown.
 Remove chicken and set aside.

 - Add the wine to the skillet and let it get all sizzly so you can scrape browned bits off the bottom.
 Add the broth and lemon slices.
 Let the mixture reduce to half or less.
 Add the capers, butter, and any remaining juice you can get out of the lemon nubs.
 Arrange the chicken pieces back in the pan and sprinkle with fresh parsley.
 VOILA!

 For the “grilled bread,” you have a few options.
 You could brush a few pieces of sliced baguette or country loaf with butter and actually grill it on a grill or toast it in the oven.

 But my FAVORITE is sort of a grill/fry situation – heat a thin layer of oil AND butter together in a heavy skillet and add a few pieces of bread to each side, flipping once until both sides are golden brown and heavenly.
 Drain on paper towels, and now use the crispy golden brown bread to sop up that briny sauce.
 Ugh, I’m drooling.
 It’s so, so good.

 - Cuisine: Italian

 Keywords: chicken piccata, lemon chicken piccata, grilled bread

 Pinch of Yum has partnered with Land O’Lakes for an exclusive endorsement of LAND O LAKES® European Style Super Premium Butter.
 This post is sponsored by Land O’Lakes.